The BPS decomposition theorem: BPS decomposition for -shifted and -shifted symplectic stacks

 For a Levi and parabolic subgroups $L \subset P \subset G$, consider the following commutative diagram

 Here, vertical maps are good moduli morphisms.
 We set $c_L \coloneqq \dim \mathrm{Z}(L)$ and define

 Let $W_G(L) = \mathrm{N}_G(L) / L$ denote the relative Weyl group.
 Then $W_G(L)$ acts on $\mathrm{Loc}_L(M)$ and the BPS sheaf is equivariant with respect to this action.
-With these preparations, we can state the explicit form of the cohomological integrality theorem for character stacks: \begin{theorem} Let $M$ be a compact oriented $3$-manifold and $G$ a connected reductive group.
+With these preparations, we can state the explicit form of the BPS decomposition theorem for character stacks: \begin{theorem} Let $M$ be a compact oriented $3$-manifold and $G$ a connected reductive group.
 There exists a natural isomorphism

 Further, the map from the left to right is given by the parabolic induction map as constructed in \cite[Corollary 9.12]{kinjo2024cohomological}. \end{theorem}